FREQUENTLY ASKED QUESTIONS

 Do you have a foundation that CCLC could be a good fit for?
 Please contact Raye Evans email@example.com to discuss further

 No, and this is so appealing to our community.
 The CCLC is for everyone in our community but you have a choice to be a part of it.
 The CCLC cannot exist on its own, but thanks to those who are excited to be a part of making it happen, the opportunity is here for everyone.

 We fully expect the funds to be raised.
 Our contingency plan is to evaluate reducing the scope of the building and consider construction in multiple phases based on the availability of funding.
-We expect to utilize construction loans based on the pledged funding, but for obvious reasons, we intend to keep the debt service on the CCLC as minimal as possible.
+We also expect to utilize construction loans based on the pledged funding, but for obvious reasons, we intend to keep the debt service on the CCLC as minimal as possible.

 Raye Evans, the Executive Director of the Seven Acres Foundation, monitors and regularly posts update on the website https://ccatlakechelan.org/updates/.
 We also have an email newsletter that will be sending monthly updates directly to your inbox.
 To sign up please visit https://ccatlakechelan.org/ (sign up at the bottom of the page).